How to Do a Burpee

 - Wall burpees / incline burpees / air burpees: Kick your feet up against a wall / on a table / in the air.
 Usually, these variants are performed without a push-up.

-- The 8-count body builder: Count out from 1 to 8 and perform the following moves (using the count will help you with your timing and speed to build stamina):
+- The 8-count body builder: Count out from one to eight and perform the following moves (using the count will help you with your timing and speed to build stamina):

 - Put your hands down.